1999AZZAR/LED-Matrix-Web-Control/max72xx_esp8266/version_two/readme.md

-## LED Matrix Web Control using NodeMcu ESP8266
+# Version Two

-This code provides the functionality of controlling an LED matrix via a webserver using a NodeMcu ESP8266.
-The matrix driver used here is the LEDMatrixDriver.hpp, and the matrix is a 15x7 matrix consisting of 2 segments.
+This project provides a code implementation for controlling an LED matrix using a web server.
+The code is specifically designed for the NodeMcu ESP8266 board.
+The LED matrix is driven by the LEDMatrixDriver library, and the communication with the web server is facilitated by the ESP8266WiFi library.

-To use this code, you need to input your Wifi name and password in the variables ssid and password, respectively.
-The TCP server at port 80 will respond to HTTP requests, and the code uses the WiFiClient.h library for connecting the ESP8266 to the Wifi network.

-The LEDMatrixDriver class instance lmd is defined to control the LED matrix, and a block font 8x8 is created to display characters on the matrix.

-The code is set up to control the matrix via a webserver, allowing users to control the display by accessing the IP address of the NodeMcu on their local network.
-The server is set up to respond to HTTP GET requests for the root path ('/'), returning an HTML page with a form allowing users to input text to display on the matrix.

-Users can input their text in the form, and the server will respond to the form submission with an HTTP POST request, displaying the text on the LED matrix.
+## Prerequisites
+- NodeMcu ESP8266 board
+- LED Matrix (compatible with LEDMatrixDriver library)
+- WiFi network credentials (SSID and password)

+## Hardware Setup
+1. Connect the LED matrix to the NodeMcu ESP8266 board.
+2. Make sure the LED matrix is compatible with the LEDMatrixDriver library and connected to the appropriate pins (e.g., CS pin).

+## Software Setup
+1. Install the LEDMatrixDriver library and the ESP8266WiFi library.
+2. Open the code in an Arduino-compatible IDE (e.g., Arduino IDE).
+3. Update the following variables in the code:
+   - `ssid`: Set this to your WiFi network SSID (name).
+   - `password`: Set this to your WiFi network password.

+## Usage
+1. Upload the code to the NodeMcu ESP8266 board.
+2. Open the serial monitor to view the IP address assigned to the board.
+3. Connect your computer or mobile device to the same WiFi network.
+4. Open a web browser and enter the IP address displayed in the serial monitor.
+5. The web page will allow you to control the LED matrix by sending text messages to display.

 ## Flowchart